Policy Number: 126.96.36.199.4

 Purpose, Scope, and Responsibilities

-- The purpose of this Standard is to define the minimum requirements for the acceptable use of University-owned devices used and/or University Information Systems accessed while traveling abroad.
+- The purpose of this Standard is to define the minimum requirements for the acceptable use of University Devices used and/or University Information Systems accessed while traveling abroad.

 - This Standard applies to all University employees, students, volunteers, or other individuals authorized to access University Information Systems while traveling outside of the United States.